skienzmatishun/rippreport/content/p/showing-your-true-colors/index.md

   llm_score: 75
   recency_score: 9.984766654067629
   rank: 10
+summary: Outgoing city leaders crammed massive development deals into their final meetings to line the pockets of top campaign donors.
+Public records and court dockets expose a desperate rush to approve multi-unit projects before new leadership took charge.
+Discover how easy it is to spot corruption once politicians drop their fake promises.
 ---
 Mayor Kant, after receiving the official news that he lost his re-election bid, promised a smooth transition from his administration to the new administration, which takes over Nov.
 7th.
 The Mayor, like much of the community, is slowly coming out of shock; and he’s still taking orders from his good ole boy club and a remora-like gaggle of entitled attorneys.